-The role of the resident mentor team is to create these opportunities for students to have meaningful relationships with other students, faculty and staff outside of the academic set up.
-The resident mentor team ensures that the residential life is vibrant and active and helps build a diverse and inclusive campus community.
-This is done through structured initiatives within the university and unstructured interactions that are designed by the resident mentor team.
+The role of the Resident Mentor team is to create these opportunities for students to have meaningful relationships with other students and University members outside of the academic set-up.
+The resident mentor team ensures that residential life is vibrant and active and helps build a diverse and inclusive campus community.
+This is done through structured initiatives within the University and unstructured interactions that are run by the Resident Mentor team.

-The role of a resident mentor is a unique role developed in our university and is largely based on fundamental principles of positive engagement and care ethics.
-The resident mentor on campus are proactively engaged rather than only reacting to student and campus needs.
+The role of a Resident Mentor is a unique one developed in the University and is largely based on fundamental principles of positive engagement and care ethics.
+The Resident Mentors on campus are proactively engaged rather than only reacting to student and campus needs.

 Suitable candidates for this position will have experience and/or demonstrate keen interest in:

-- Experience of living with and actively engaging with young adults.
+- Living with and actively engaging with young adults.

 - Communication and teamwork with diverse groups of individuals.

-- Coordinating and managing hostel for the student age group between 17 to 26 years.
+- Coordinating/managing residences for the student age group between 17 to 26 years.

 - Covering letter